chromice/ae/README.md

 ?>
 ```

 You can specify the type when you create a new response object.
-It should be either a valid mime–type or a shorthand like "html", "css", "javascript", "json", etc. By default all requests are of type "text/html".
+It should be either a valid mime–type or a shorthand like "html", "css", "javascript", "json", etc. By default all responses are "text/html".

 When response is created, it starts capturing all output.
 You have to call `aeResponse::dispatch()` method to send the response, otherwise it will be discarded.